-How else can I enjoy the NZSO under Alert Level 1?
+How else can I enjoy the NZSO under Alert Levels 2.5 and 2?

-For the rest of 2020 we will live-stream our Wellington concerts.
+For the rest of 2020 we continue to live-stream our Wellington concerts from the Michael Fowler Centre.
 You can also stay connected with us through our Engage@Home programme, which features weekly streaming premieres, On Demand content and more at live.nzso.co.nz